Elizabeth Murray (doctor): Education

 Murray graduated with a B.A. in Physiological Sciences from St Hilda's College, Oxford in 1981, followed by an MSc in Clinical Medicine from Wolfson College, Oxford in 1982.
 In 2001 Murray was awarded a PhD in Medical Education from the University of Maastricht.

 Career and research

-Murray's research focuses on the use of digital health to improve health and health care.
-She has a specific focus on the development, evaluation and implementation of digital health interventions.
-Murray's research is highly interdisciplinary, and involves collaboration with human computer interaction and computer scientists, biomedical and health service research methods.
+Murray's research focused on the use of digital health to improve health and health care.
+She had a specific focus on the development, evaluation and implementation of digital health interventions.
+Murray's research was highly interdisciplinary, and involved collaboration with human computer interaction and computer scientists, biomedical and health service research methods.